ExoFi-Labs/SP500/readme.md

 3.  **Interact with the application:**
     *   **Portfolio Construction:**
-        *   Use the "Select stocks..." dropdown to choose S&P 500 stocks for your portfolio.
+        *   Use the "Select stocks..." dropdown to choose S&P 500 stocks.
-        *   Selected stocks will appear in the table below.
+        *   Selected stocks appear in the table below.
-        *   Enter the desired percentage weight for each stock in the "Weight (%)" column of the table.
+        *   Enter the desired percentage weight for each stock in the table's "Weight (%)" column.
         *   Click the "Add" button.
-This will normalize the weights (if they don't sum to 100%) and trigger the risk analysis.
+This normalizes weights (if they don't sum to 100%) and triggers the risk analysis.
-    *   **View Portfolio Allocation:** The pie chart on the right will update to show the asset allocation.
+    *   **View Portfolio Allocation:** The pie chart (right panel) updates.
     *   **Explore Risk Analysis:**
-        *   The results for different risk metrics (Descriptive Stats, Parametric VaR & ES, etc.) will be populated in the collapsible sections on the left.
-Click on a section header to expand or collapse it.
+        *   Results for different risk metrics populate the collapsible sections (left panel).
+Click headers to expand/collapse.
-        *   The "Threshold" slider (under the "Threshold" collapsible section on the right) allows you to adjust the quantile used for the EVT analysis.
-The analysis reruns when the "Add" button is clicked after changing selections or weights.
+        *   Adjust the EVT threshold using the slider in the "Threshold" section (right panel).
+Click "Add" again to re-analyze with the new threshold.
-        *   The "Interactive Tail Plot" shows the GPD fit for EVT.
+        *   The "Interactive Tail Plot" (right panel) shows the GPD fit for EVT.
-        *   The "Copula Modeling Simulation" section on the right shows the steps involved and the resulting VaR/ES.
+        *   The "Copula Modeling Simulation" section (right panel) displays process steps and results.
-    *   **Check Alerts:** The "Alerts" section at the bottom left provides qualitative feedback based on the analysis.
+    *   **Check Alerts:** The "Alerts" section (bottom-left) provides qualitative feedback.

 ## File Structure